Area: 3,929,557 square kilometers.

 Callicostellopsis Broth. - Pilotrichaceae: C. meridiensis (Müll.
 Hal.)
 Broth. is known from Venezuela and Bolivia at elevations from 3500 to 3620 m.
 A monotypic genus, related to Helicoblepharum and Lepidopilum group, found on exposed rocks and shrubs in moist or wet páramo and puna.

-Erythrophyllopsis Broth. - Pottiaceae: E. fuscula (Müll.
-Hal.)
-Hilp. is known from Bolivia and northern Argentina at elevations from 3385 to 4440 m.
-A monotypic genus found on soil and rocks in somewhat dry, open scrub montane and puna.
-This species has been collected rather frequently.
+Erythrophyllopsis Broth. - Pottiaceae: Two species: E. andina (Sull.)
+R.H.
+Zander Müll.
+Hal.) and E. zanderi M.J.
+Cano & J.A.
+Jiménez.
+The genus is distributed from Venezuela to Bolivia and northern Argentina at elevations from 2750 to 4720 m.
+A genus found on soil and rocks in somewhat dry, open scrub montane to páramo and puna.

 Gertrudiella Broth. - Pottiaceae: G. validinervis (Herzog) Broth.
 Previously known only from Bolivia, now recroded for northwest Argentina and southern Peru; at elvations from 300-2940 m.
 This species is locally quite common in the dry inter-Andean valleys and to some extent in Chaco and Chaco Serrano forest, at least for the departments of Chuquisaca and Santa Cruz of Bolivia, found in dry open thorn- and spine-forest on soil.